Ransomware3301/C_graph_library/README.md

 graph_t;
 ```

-Each node is defined as a struct containing the node's label, unique node ID (abbreviated as NID) and a linked list of edges
+Each node is defined as a struct containing the node's label, unique node ID (abbreviated as NID) and a linked list of edges, plus
+some additional parameters used when computing the MST from a source node using Dijkstra's Algorithm.

 ```C
 /* Node Definition */